eriqande/snppit/README.md

 to another location than Desktop, feel free to do so.
 If you prepare your own data file named `MyFile.txt`  then you run it with the option `-f MyFile.txt`     instead of `-f ExampleDataFile1.txt`.

+### On Ubuntu Linux
+Follow the directions as for the Mac version, but use `snppit-Linux` instead of `snppit-Darwin`.
+And you probably don't have a Desktop on Ubuntu the same as on Mac, so just use some other directory.
+Of course, it is probably best to compile it up anew and then put it in `/usr/local/bin`.

 For  full list of all program options do: